 Paddle Boarding in Causey Reservoir

 Causey is a reservoir nestled within the Ogden Canyon in Huntsville.
-It’s a popular location for paddling and fishing because no motorized vehicles are allowed in the waters.
+It’s a popular location for paddling and fishing because motorized vehicles are allowed in the waters only at a wakeless speed according to the Utah DNR site.
 There are no designated launch areas, but there are plenty of accessible areas for you to narrow your boards to the water easily.
 Swimming and cliff-jumping is also common.

 To rent the boards, we went to a funky little shop called Detours in Huntsville.
 It’s about a 15 minute drive from there to the reservoir.
 We strapped on the rental to the car and drove up the canyon carefully.
 Since we only had about half the day left, we were able to get the half day rental for the Adventure SUP and share it.
 We chose the Adventure SUP because it was lighter and more manageable for strapping to the top of my CR-V. If we had a truck or something meant for hauling, we might’ve gotten the Basic option.
 Brandon and Rachel own their own, which is nifty and inflatable for easy transport.